burt202/lite-uploader/readme.md

   <tr>
     <td>beforeRequest</td>
     <td>Function</td>
+    <td>null</td>
-    <td colspan="2">Delay the file upload request by returning a promise.
+    <td>Delay the file upload request by returning a promise.
 Recieves the Files and the FormData.
 Expected to resolve with the FormData to continue.
 Reject to stop upload.</td>
   </tr>
   <tr>
     <td>withCredentials</td>